kubedb/docs/docs/guides/memcached/custom-configuration/using-podtemplate.md

 ## Using Taints and Tolerations

-Here in this example we will use [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) to schedule our pgpool pod to a specific node and also prevent from scheduling to nodes.
+Here in this example we will use [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) to schedule our memcached pod to a specific node and also prevent from scheduling to nodes.
 Applying taints and tolerations to the Pod involves several steps.
 Let’s find what nodes exist in your cluster.
 To get the name of these nodes, you can run:

 ```bash
 $ kubectl get nodes --show-labels